 Teams, tales and tips – a guide to the local game

-In October 2021, the news that Newcastle United had been bought for £305 million by, effectively, Saudi Arabia, led to wild celebrations around Newcastle.
+The news that Newcastle United had been bought for £305 million by, effectively, Saudi Arabia, led to wild celebrations around Newcastle.
 Not only was the club now the world’s richest, joining the petrostate elite of Manchester City and Paris Saint-Germain, but the Ashley era was over.
 NUFC’s unpopular long-term owner would be counting his riyals well away from Tyneside.

 For a fix of football and beer in a party city unlike anywhere in England, Newcastle is the place.
 Here in the once industrial North East, football was an escape from coal, ship-building and fishing.
 The landscape may have changed but the religion hasn’t.